“We went from doing $40,000 a month in sales to $40,000 a day in sales.”

 Rapid growth demands organization, Jaeger says.
 In the beginning, he says, small companies have individuals overseeing whatever their specialty is.
 Then, as more people come into the business, the organization chart can get crazy, and difficult to follow.

-“We had to go through a reorganization a couple of years ago and really helped us a lot,” Jaeger says.
+“We had to go through a reorganization a couple of years ago, and that really helped us a lot,” Jaeger says.
 “We used a program called traction EOS that really helped us a lot.
 I'm a big fan of it.”

 During growth periods, watch the bottom line.